-The rest of the paper is organised as follows: In section 2 we discuss the prevailing conceptualisations of ICT and development and their interrelationship.
-In section 3 we present alternative conceptualisations of these factors.
-In section 4 we examine the evolution of an ICT policy in NORAD, as evident from two specific policy documents, and critique it using as lens the traditional as well as the alternative conceptualisations.
+The paper is organized as follows: In section 2 we discuss the prevailing conceptualizations of ICT and development and their interrelationship.
+In section 3 we present alternative conceptualizations of these factors.
+In section 4 we examine the evolution of an ICT policy in the Norwegian Agency for Development Cooperation (Norad), as evident from two specific policy documents, and critique it using as lens the traditional as well as the alternative conceptualizations.
 We conclude the paper in section 5 by discussing our contentions and offering some recommendations related to the role of ICTs and development.